andreasplado/Phonebook/README.md

 * Find host space in cloud with HTTPS support.
 * Login with authentication system.
-* Some minor changes, in desktop application.
+* Some minor changes, in desktop application (eg. search by string).

 #### MUST BE:
 * Can make phone calls to cellphones.